 “O Hanuman!
 You are supremely powerful and heroic, have a physique like lightning, ward off evil thoughts, and grant the companionship of wisdom.
 You possess a golden complexion, wear auspicious attire, are adorned with ear-rings, and have curly hair.”

-Notes: The chalisa begins with salutations to Hanuman, who, as everyone knows, is the ultimate savior and can bestow all sattvic qualities in beings remembering him.
+Notes: The Hanuman chalisa begins with salutations to Hanuman, who, as everyone knows, is the ultimate savior and can bestow all sattvic qualities upon beings remembering him.
 Besides incomparable strength, knowledge, and power, Hanuman also possesses perfection in utilizing his powers only for Rama.
 The golden complexion of Hanuman is a reflection of his pure devotion for Rama as well as his position as a universal guru.

 haath bajra au dhwaja biraje, kandhe moonj janeu saaje ||5||